 With effect from April 1990 all non-domestic properties were revalued and the Government determines a national rate poundage every year which is applicable to all local authorities.
-Local authorities will continue to collect the non-domestic rate but the proceeds are pooled and distributed by Central Government on the basis of an authority's adult population.
+From 1st April 2013, only 50% of the proceeds are pooled and re-distributed by Central Government.
+The remainder are retained locally, placing risk on the billing authority to collect the business rates income due.